chuson1996/really-smooth-scroll/README.md

 This is it.
 I have been looking for libraries, shims and tricks for smooth scrolling for way too long on the Internet.
 And none actually provides the smoothness that I want.
 THIS ENDS NOW. **(However, this shim only takes effect in desktop browsers, not yet supported for mobile browsers.
 But soon it will. )**

 This shim overrides browser's `window.scrollTo` function.
 Instead of jumping immediately, it smoothly scrolls to the scroll position (Check demo).
-If you want the use the old behavior, use `window.oldScrollTo`
+If you want the use the old behavior, use `window.oldScrollTo`.

+The magic algorithm is based on the spring animation in react-motion.
+[Wanna see why it's awesome?](https://youtu.be/1tavDv5hXpo?t=12m25s)

 ### Install